ImpostorKeanu/gosplit/README.md

 # Limitations

-- As has been deprecated in Go's crypto library, only TLS is currently supported
+- As SSL has been deprecated in Go's crypto library, only TLS is currently supported
 - A static PEM certificate is used for all connections
   - Support for dynamically generated and cached certificates